Kaatskill Kaleidoscope

 The Kaatskill Kaleidoscope is the world's largest kaleidoscope, measuring 56 ft in height.
 It is located in Mount Tremper, New York.
 It is housed in a converted grain silo.
 It was designed by 1960s psychedelic artist Isaac Abrams and his son Raphael.
-It cost $250,000 to build and opened in 1996.
+It cost $250,000 to build and required a 100 foot crane for its placement, opening in 1996.
+It is built with 3 mirrors measuring 37.5 ft feet in diameter and weighing 2 ½ tons.
 Catskills developer Dean Gitter is credited with creating the concept for its construction.

 "Kaatskill" is the original spelling of "Catskill", as used by the 17th-century Dutch settlers in this area.

+The Kaatskill Kaleidoscope attracts 25,000 annual visitors, and is partnered and shares a location with the Emerson Resort & Spa.

+Images are projected through a screen and reflected by three mirrors into a spherical shape.
+Viewers lean against sloped padded boards that allow them to look up to the kaleidoscope.